coughingmouse/Korean-Romanization/README.md

 ### FAQ

-* Why not ⟨k⟩/⟨g⟩ for ⟨ㄱ⟩?
+* Why not use both ⟨k⟩/⟨g⟩ for ⟨ㄱ⟩, ⟨t⟩/⟨d⟩ for ⟨ㄷ⟩, and ⟨p⟩/⟨b⟩ for ⟨ㅂ⟩?

 Were I to make a system that translated Korean to English, I would happily just use the revised romanization of korean (again, if using breves), and you should, too.
 But the purpose of writing systems including Korean ones is not to depict phones or phonemes but to convey granular meaning, or morphophonemes.
+Using both letters for the phonemes will help understand more Korean at first, but will not only make it hard to understand for Korean users, but be very inconsistent as one learns more of the language.

+But anyway, come on, it's not that hard to memorize that Koreans pronounce voiced plosives voicelessly (although I do agree that it sounds counterintuitive at first, until you hear that the voiceless phonemes is becoming voiced, not the other way around) and with [˩] tone when it's the first letter of a word.

-* Why not ⟨k⟩ for ⟨ㄱ⟩, ⟨kh⟩ for ⟨ㅋ⟩, and ⟨kk⟩ for ⟨ㄲ⟩?
+* Why not ⟨k⟩ for ⟨ㄱ⟩, ⟨kh⟩ for ⟨ㅋ⟩, and ⟨kk⟩ for ⟨ㄲ⟩? (also applies for t/th/d, p/ph/b)

 Because we can reduce the number of double letters per phoneme.
 And also because it feels slightly more intuitive to use ⟨g⟩ for ⟨ㄱ⟩, since ⟨ㄱ⟩ is more often pronounced as /g/.
+Also, it's changing in this direction, so it's more future-proof.

-* Why not ⟨k⟩ for ⟨ㄱ⟩, ⟨kh⟩ for ⟨ㅋ⟩, and ⟨g⟩ for ⟨ㄲ⟩?
-It would also be more intuitive for Chinese users.
+* Why not ⟨k⟩ for ⟨ㄱ⟩, ⟨kh⟩ for ⟨ㅋ⟩, and ⟨g⟩ for ⟨ㄲ⟩, like Thai?
+It would also be more intuitive for Chinese users. (also applies for t/th/d, p/ph/b)

-True, but it will be less intuitive for Korean users.
+It will be, but it will be less intuitive for Korean users.
+As I've mentioned above, it feels slightly more intuitive to use ⟨g⟩ for ⟨ㄱ⟩, since ⟨ㄱ⟩ is more often pronounced as /g/.
 What's the point, if users don't understand?

 * Why ⟨c⟩, not ⟨ch⟩?

 There is no particular reason in Korean language to use multiple letters against the design requirement, and it doesn't feel too far-fetched.

-* Why ⟨q⟩ for ⟨ㄱ⟩?
+* Why ⟨q⟩ for ⟨ㄱ⟩? or Why ⟨g⟩, for ⟨ㆁ⟩?

-⟨g⟩ was in use for ⟨ㆁ⟩.
+⟨g⟩ was in use for ⟨ㆁ⟩ to meet design requirement.
+It needs be used exclusively for the character to avoid use of apostrophe.

 * Why ⟨ng⟩, not ⟨ŋ⟩?

 You can't type that with Qwerty.
 This is important for more people than you might imagine.

+* Why allow both ⟨ng⟩ and ⟨g⟩?

+Although using ⟨ng⟩ does not meet design requirement, it does fit well, and people like it that way.
+But if this system were to be used for long, it's likely that providing the option to use ⟨g⟩ instead of ⟨ng⟩ will come in handy.

 * Why ⟨e⟩ for ⟨ㅡ⟩?